istmobiome/web/content/projects/trans-water/0-setup-preface.md

 {{% alert warning %}}
 By the time you read this, some of these instructions may be out of date.
 Please consult the source material for  individual programs and databases to ensure up-to-date installations.
 {{% /alert %}}

+For each job we also include the Hydra job script we used (where appropriate) embeded in a handy dropdown.